 Fashion-Connect by BonPrix

 In early 2019 I was contacted by the founder of openformation.io, André König, to accompany him in a major refactoring of the Fashion-Connect store backend.
-The system backs the digital driven concept, merging the best of online and offline expiriences, that delivers a new way of retail-shopping to all customers.
+The system backs the digital store concept, merging the best of online and offline expiriences, that delivers a new way of retail-shopping to all customers.

 We took over the previous monolith and refactored it into small, event-driven, testable and independent units.
 The system is now as scalable, reachable and flexible as the current state of tech allows.
-It integrates with IOT devices, sensors, third party systems, handles complex automation flows within the store all the while offering APIs that serve the state to mobile apps targeted at both customers and employees.
+It integrates with IOT devices, sensors, third party systems, handles complex automation flows within the store all the while offering APIs that serve the state to mobile apps for both customers and employees.